 As Made.com’s strategy indicates, sending more than one follow up email is not only acceptable but encouraged.

-A recent article by Mobile Marketing Watch pointed to research carried out by Experian, which found that those who received multiple abandoned shopping basket emails were 2.4 times more likely to complete a transaction than customers who received only one.
+A recent article by Mobile Marketing Watch pointed to research carried out by Experian.
+The data showed that those who received multiple abandoned shopping basket emails were 2.4 times more likely to complete a transaction than customers who received only one.

-PR Newswire reported on the same research, saying that although many brands are hesitant to send multiple emails for fear of bombarding their customers, this can be countered by testing a number of strategies and then tailoring your campaign to the response rates of the consumer.
+PR Newswire reported on the same research.
+They say that although many brands are hesitant to send multiple emails for fear of bombarding their customers, this can be countered by testing a number of strategies and then tailoring your campaign to the response rates of the consumer.

-With the right timing and a simple call to action, abandoned basket email campaigns could be just the trick brands need to keep customers interested and coming back to buy.
+With the right timing and a simple call to action, abandoned basket email campaigns are incredibly effective.
+They could be just the trick brands need to keep customers interested and coming back to buy.
 As TechWorld somewhat humorously points out:

 ‘imagine [online shopping] was a store or supermarket.
 One hundred people walk in, fill their baskets, then 69 walk out and leave.
 A store owner would have to rightly assume they had a serious problem.’

-The underlying message is a sound one; tackling basket abandonment is necessary for marketers, and is a strategy investment worth making to tackle the growing challenge facing online sales.
+The underlying message is a sound one; tackling basket abandonment is necessary for marketers.
+It is a strategy investment worth making to tackle the growing challenge facing online sales.